yfzhou42/bird2/lib/core/bird2/README_final.txt

 infinitely small subdivisions.
 The "Max Strain Multiplier" expoenntially increases the hardness of breaking a rigid body after each generation of shattering.

+The shattering effect is optimized with "Impulses" disabled.